DisneyWorldWaitTimes/WaitTimeExplorationAndPrediction/README.md

   * This would likely require a live weather API for daily Magic Kingdom weather, an unsupervised learning model to predict capacity on the current day, and live data about the park hours, events, etc. (which could likely be scraped from the Disney website).
 * Does Disney inflate wait times?
 Build a user-facing model for actual wait times and compare with predicted wait times.
 * Additional feature selection & tuning to improve upon current model
+* Individual models for each ride may help improve model performance.